powersimmani/AIVS-Online-lecture-list/readme.md

 # AI Vacation School - Pre-session (Version for 2025 Winter)

-Congratulations on passing the AISS qualification exam!
-As a successful applicant, you are required to study the following online lecture materials until AISS begins.
-Please note that we will be holding a quiz on this material on the afternoon of the first day of the lecture.
-It is important to understand that a certificate cannot be issued to students who do not receive sufficient marks in both the quiz and the final exam.
-We encourage you to take advantage of this unique opportunity and study diligently.
-We wish you the best of luck in your studies and look forward to seeing you at AISS!
+This material has been compiled for the pre-session of the AI Vacation School.
+Students who pass the qualification test are required to study this material for about two weeks after the exam.
+On the first day of the main program, their achievement will be evaluated through a quiz.
+The material has been carefully selected over three years through numerous TAs and students who have completed the program.
+Including both videos and materials, it requires approximately 20+ hours of playback time, while the actual time of study needed is 50+ hours.

 ## 1. Basic Math